- Managing the progress of the transfer

 FTPGetFile is a locking function: no other action can be performed until the end of current transfer.

-To check the transfer progress, FTPGetFile can automatically call the <WLanguage procedure> WLanguage procedure at regular intervals (every 64 KB).
+To control the progress of the transfer, the FTPGetFile function can automatically call an Procedure WLanguage <Procedure WLanguage> at regular intervals (every 64 KB).

 This procedure is declared as follows: